tolgaaaltas/flarum-ext-turkish/README.md

 - 💌 Share Social by FriendsOfFlarum
 - 🤳 Social Profile by FriendsOfFlarum
 - 🚷 SpamBlock by FriendsOfFlarum
+- 👐 Split by FriendsOfFlarum
 - 🏃 Subscribed by FriendsOfFlarum
 - ㊗️ Transliterator by FriendsOfFlarum
-- ⚡ Upload by FriendsOfFlarum
+- ⚡ Upload by FriendsOfFlarum (FoF yml based)
 - 👪 User Directory by FriendsOfFlarum
 - 📖 UserBio by FriendsOfFlarum
+- 🎃 Username Request by FriendsOfFlarum (WIP but translated)
+- 📤 Mailing by KILOWHAT
+- ⌨ Keyboard Shortcuts by kvothe
+- ➕ Sign Up Button by kvothe
+- 👁‍🗨 Discussions Views by MichaelBelgium
+- 👁 Profile Views by MichaelBelgium
+- 🆕 WebPush by nikovonlas
+- 👀 Reply2See by oakling
+- 🎲 Steam Auth by omiscz
 - 🍪 Cookie Consent by ReFlar
 - 🚪 Doorman by ReFlar
 - 📊 Level Ranks by ReFlar
-- 🎃 Username Request by FriendsOfFlarum (Not released but translated)
-- 📤 Mailing by KILOWHAT
-- 👀 Reply2See by oakling
+- 🌃 Night Mode by ReFlar
-- 🆕 WebPush by nikovonlas
+- 🔎 Google Auth by saleksin
 - 💬 Best Answer by wiwatsrt

 ## Usage